matteo167/Sistema-Quedas-SUPER/README.md

 ## Important steps

-- Run the following command to install the required dependencies
+- Run the following command to install the required dependencies:

   `pip install -r requirements.txt`
+- To execute the model, run the following command:

+  `python3 interface_with_caption.py`